soezayar-hg/soezayar-hg/README.md

 - Strongest in backend architecture, API design, system design, legacy refactoring, and performance optimization
 - Comfortable leading both technical direction and hands-on implementation
 - Interested in practical product building, not just code in isolation
+- Early adopter of AI tools and workflows, with strong interest in building AI-enabled products and automation systems

 ## What I Usually Work On